Network perspective is a leadership imperative. But do you have it, and do you make the most of it?

 At a broad level, networks are a natural part of an interdependent yet volatile world.
 Many leaders and academics are coming to the conclusion that our understanding of leadership should consider both the natural and strategically created networks.

-“Today’s organizational and societal challenges are too big to be addressed by heroic leaders alone,” according to Networks: How Collective Leadership Really Works, a paper based on a forum we co-hosted with the University of Cincinnati.
+“Today’s organizational and societal challenges are too big to be addressed by heroic leaders alone,” according to our white paper, Networks: How Collective Leadership Really Works.
 The piece argues:

 “A more contemporary understanding of leadership as a shared process is needed.
 Collective leadership occurs when mobilized masses achieve exponential results through their connections.
 If leaders, organizations, partnerships, cross-sector alliances, NGOs, community-based organizations, and grassroots movements are going to leverage the potential they have for impact, then they must understand the power of informal networks.”